adamaviv/ic220-s19/units/unit_02.md

     add $t0, $s2, $t0
     sw $t0, 32($s3)

-You may wonder, isn't `lw` and `sw` taking 2 arguments?
+You may wonder, aren't `lw` and `sw` taking 2 arguments?
 I thought everything takes 3 arguments.
 It does, we just formatted it differently to make it more readable.
 The middle argument is an offset.